 Thank you Jesus for the wonderful gift of marriage.
 Thank you for loving me in my unloveliness.
 Thank you for teaching us so much about ourselves and our marriages in these moments.
 Thank you for showing me it may take forever before we get it right, but that’s okay.
 Help us to seek you God in our not so lovely moments and stay rooted in your biblical love for us.
 Your love never fails.
 I praise you God, in Jesus name, Amen.

-How will we love in the face of unloveliness?
+How will you choose love in the face of unloveliness?

 If you like this blogpost, Please share with others!
 Want more encouraging messages sent right to your inbox?
-Subscribe to my blog and receive a weekly Monday Message or like my Author Facebook page to catch the latest posts.
+Subscribe to my blog and receive a FREE E-book “The Jericho Prayer” and a weekly Monday Message or like my Author Facebook page to catch the latest posts.

 I would love to hear from you!
 Leave your comments below.
 Have a Blessed Week!